apoorv-gehlot/fullstackopen-part-4/README.md

 ## 4.5*: helper functions and unit tests, step3
 Define a new favoriteBlog function that receives a list of blogs as a parameter.
 The function finds out which blog has most likes.
 If there are many top favorites, it is enough to return one of them.

+## 4.6*: helper functions and unit tests, step4
+This and the next exercise are a little bit more challenging.
+Finishing these two exercises is not required in order to advance in the course material, so it may be a good idea to return to these once you're done going through the material for this part in its entirety.

+Finishing this exercise can be done without the use of additional libraries.
+However, this exercise is a great opportunity to learn how to use the Lodash library.

+Define a function called mostBlogs that receives an array of blogs as a parameter.
+The function returns the author who has the largest amount of blogs.
+The return value also contains the number of blogs the top author has

+## 4.7*: helper functions and unit tests, step5
+Define a function called mostLikes that receives an array of blogs as its parameter.
+The function returns the author, whose blog posts have the largest amount of likes.
+The return value also contains the total number of likes that the author has received